elliottech/react-native-kline-view/README.md

     - in `example` dir: `yarn install --force`
     - in `example/ios` dir: `pod install`
     - in `example` dir: `yarn ios`
-    - sometimes it throws code developer signature, dont know when or how to fix, complete here if you find out more
+    - sometimes it throws code developer signature. if it shows the application started successfully means the simulator works fine